+• Completed Application

-- 1. Completed Application - 2.
-Official transcripts from all schools attended - 3.
-Must hold a bachelor's degree from an institutionally accredited college or university with a minimum GPA of 2.5 - 4.
-Passing scores on the GRE OR the MAT if GPA is between 2.5-2.74.
-If GPA is 2.75 or above, a GRE OR MAT score is not required. - 5.
-Personal statement of lifetime goals (250 words) - 6.
-Three (3) letters of recommendation
+- Official transcripts from all schools attended - Must hold a bachelor's degree from a regionally accredited college or university with a minimum GPA of 2.5 - Passing scores on the GRE OR the MAT if GPA is between 2.5-2.74.
+If GPA is 2.75 or above, a GRE OR MAT score is not required. - Personal statement of lifetime goals (250 words) - Three (3) letters of recommendation